 Living a more anti-inflammatory lifestyle can – over time – improve your body composition, your skin’s appearance, and your overall health.
 A strict diet may not be necessary for you.
-Depending on your unique situation, enhancing your health may be as easy as making a few key food choices.
+Depending on your unique situation, enhancing your health may be as easy as making a few, key lifestyle and food choices.

 Below, I share small improvements that you can make to begin living an anti-inflammatory lifestyle today.
 Some of the strategies are specific and practical – such as substituting healthier food choices for inflammatory snacks.

 Other strategies are more philosophical in nature and involve shifting a previously held attitude into a new outlook.
 This is because our beliefs form the foundation of our daily lives, and evolving them can make improving habits much easier.

 1. Stop Worrying About How Other People Live

 We greatly underestimate the extent to which we are influenced by our culture.

 As children, we absorb secret messages from our environment about what is normal.
 These messages come from our families of origin, the geography, television and other media – and society at large.

 Most of these messages hit our brains on an unconscious level (children’s brains, especially, are like dry sponges – what they are exposed to, they soak-up).

 If we are raised within a culture in which cold cereal or toast are standard breakfast fare, then for the rest of our lives any other ideas about breakfast will seem like an eccentric, strict diet.